MojosBeans100/MS4-spaceport/TESTING.md

 - A user who did not have a scroll wheel on their mouse found it difficult to select their desired AOI on the map: navigation controls were added to the Mapbox map to allow users to click zoom in, zoom out and rotate.

+- Users who created an [irregular AOI shape](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644231184/irregularaoi_nhdeop.jpg) returned an error in creating a pipeline: the *turf.kinks* Mapbox function was implemented to determine if the AOI shape was not acceptable, users would be notified (see [API testing](#polygon-shape))

+- Technical terms could be portrayed more comprehensively with images: where applicable, images were added to the Glossary

 ## API Restrictions
 The Skywatch API has strict limits, restrictions and formatting to return data.
 The API documentation was read in detail to understand these restrictions.
 Therefore the form fields (AOI and interval dates and period in particular) were tested extensively in order to ensure it is not possible for the user to submit invalid data.